Weimax Wines & Spirits

 On the other hand, the new vintage is refined, elegant and you can taste some of the minerally notes expressed by this noteworthy and difficult "terroir."

-We currently have their 2008 Sonoma Coast bottling.
+We currently have their 2021 Sonoma Coast bottling.
 This comes from several vineyard sites, including their "Camp Meeting Ridge" vineyard.
 The wine shows the lemon blossom notes and apple-like tones of cool-climate (or cooler climate) California Chardonnays.
-Oak is present, with a shade more of a woodsy note than I found in the 2007.
-I like it, though.
+It's also fairly modest in terms of alcohol, being just 13.5%, low as California wines go.

 There's also a sort of "reserve" wine available.
 It's called their "Andreen-Gale Cuvée" and it's a selection of barrels.
 The wine takes its name from the mothers of Joan and Walt Flowers.
 We find a touch more minerality in this wine than in their normal, Sonoma Coast bottling.
 It shows a melon-like fruit tone, too.